CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_web_with_python.md

 ### Clean code

 #### Point out 5 suggestions, how to format an SQL query!
+Use consistent casing for your queries.
+Use the AS keyword for creating aliases to make the code more readable.
+Use indentation for better readability.
+Use a new line for each separate query.
+Use a new line for each separate column after a comma.
 #### What layers can you name in a simple web application?
+Front end(client-side)
+Back end (server-side)

 ### Error handling
 #### What error can occur, when an array does not have an element on the requested index?
+We get an IndexError exception.
 #### What is the “finally” block, and how would you use it?
+The finally block can be used after a try except block.
+The code inside the finally block will always execute after catching the exception.
 #### Why should we catch special exception types?
+Because we should only catch exceptions that we except to be thrown and know how to handle.

 ### Security
 #### What is SQL injection?
 How to protect an application against it?
+an sql injection is a vulnerability that allows an attacker to run sql queries on your server by typing those queries into input fields in your web app. you can protect an application from sql injections by sanitizing sql queries before they are ran on your server.
 #### What is XSS?
 How to protect an application against it?
+Cross-site scripting is a vulnerability that allows an attacker to send browser side scripts to other end users using the same web app.
+By default jinja2 escapes all html code to prevent XSS attacks.
 #### How to properly store passwords?
+The best way to store passwords is to not store them at all and rather just store a hash of the password.
 #### What is HTTPS?
+Hypertext Transfer Protocol Secure is the TLS encrypted version of HTTP.
 #### What is encryption and decryption?
+Encryption is the process of turning plain-text into ciphertext using an encryption algorithm.
+Decryption is the reverse of the proccess.
+Using the encryption key to decypher the ciphertext into plain-text.
 #### What is hashing?
+Hashing is the proccess of turning a string of any length into a fixed length hash by passing it through one or more one way mathematical functions.
 #### What is the difference between encryption and hashing?
 When would you use which?
+The main difference between encryption and hashing is reversibility. encrypted data can be decrypted if we have the encryption key but hashing is one way only, hashing is generally used for storing passwords and encryption is mostly used for sending data that needs to be readable by the recipient.
 #### What encryption methods do you know?
+TLS,AES,SERPENT,TWOFISH
 #### What hashing methods do you know?
+MD-5,SHA-1/2/3,bcrypt
 #### How/where would you store sensitive data (like db password, API key, ...) of your application?
+I would store hashes of sensitive data in an sql database.
 ## Computer science

 ### Algorithms

 #### What is the difference between Stack and Queue data structure?
+Both are containers of objects. the main difference is that objects in a stack are inserted and removed using the last in first out principle. objects in a queue are inserted and removed using the first in frist out principle
 #### What is BubbleSort?
 Describe the main logic of this sorting algorithm.
+bubble sort repeatedly steps through a list, compares adjacent elements and swaps them if they are in the wrong order.
+This is repeated until the list is sorted.

 #### Explain the process of finding the maximum and minimum value in a list of numbers!
+Initialize a variable named "max" with the first item of the array.
+Iterate through the list.
+If an item of the list is greater than the max variable: assign the value of that item to the max variable.

+    def max(values_list):
+        max = values_list[0]
+        for i in values_list:
+            if max < values_list[i]:
+                max = values_list[i]
+        return max

 #### Explain the process of calculating the average value in an array of numbers!
+Divide the sum of list items by the length of the list

+        def average(value_list):
+            return sum(value_list) / len(value_list)

 #### What is Big O complexity?
 Explain time and space complexity!
+The big o notation is used to describe how the run time or space requirement of an algorithm grows in relation to the input size. time complexity describes the amount of time needed to run the algorithm in relation to the input size. space complexity describes the amount of space needed to run the algorithm in relation to the input size.
 #### Explain the process of calculating the average value in a list of numbers!
+Divide the sum of list items by the length of the list

+        def average(value_list):
+            return sum(value_list) / len(value_list)

 ### Procedural
 #### How the CASE condition works in SQL?
+The case condition works like a switch-case statement it checks through the conditions one by one and returns the values associated with the condition if it evaluates to true if none of the conditions return true it returns the value in the else clause. if none of the conditions are true and there is no else clause it returns NULL.
 #### How the switch-case condition works in JavaScript?
+The switch expression is evaluated once.
+The value of the expression is compared with the values of each case, if there is a match code associated with the condition is executed if none of the conditions match it executses the code in the default block
 #### How to achieve a switch-case-like structure in Python?
+By using the match-case statement introduced in python 3.10
 #### Explain variable scoping in Python!
+There are 4 types of variable scope in python.
+Local scope:Local scope variables can only be accessed within its block.
+Global scope:The variables that are declared in the global scope can be accessed from anywhere in the program.
+Enclosing scope: A scope that isn’t local or global comes under enclosing scope for example a variable declared in a function accessed from another function nested inside the initial function.
+Built-in scope:The widest scope in python. if an identifier isn't found in the other scopes python looks it up in the built-in scope.
 #### What’s the difference between const and var in JavaScript?
+const declarations are block scoped and cant be updated or re-declared var declerations are global scoped when not declared inside a function. var declarations can be updated and re-declared.
 #### How the list comprehension looks like in Python?
+example:

+        comprehension=[x for x in list if x>5] //will contain all elements of list that are greater than 5
 #### How the “ternary expression” looks like in Python?
+example:

+        x = 1 if [condition] else 2
+if the condition is true the value of x will be 1, if its false the value of x will be 2
 #### How the ternary expression looks like in JavaScript?
+        condition ? true:false
 #### How to import a function from another module in Python?
+        from module import function_name
 #### How to import a function from another module in JavaScript?
+export the function from the module first:

+    export function functionName(){
+        pass
+    }

+then import it:

+    import {functionName} from 'filePath'

 ### Functional
 #### What is recursion?